 - Wear business attire that is appropriate.
 Be sure to turn off your phone and during the interview sit up straight, make eye contact, smile, and address the entire committee when answering questions.

-Some programs will require applicants to submit a budget with their application materials.
+Some programmes will require applicants to submit a budget with their application materials.
 Budgets should be consistent and conservative.
 For every budget you submit, you will be asked three basic questions:

 - What are the legitimate expenses required for you to complete your project?